Urban 20: Record Number of Mayors Endorse the U20 2020 Communiqué

 - Communiqué calls on G20 to commit and act "immediately on the climate emergency"

-- U20 Chair HE Fahd Al-Rasheed: This is our chance to determine the role that cities play in the next phase of our civilisation
+- U20 Chair HE Fahd Al-Rasheed: This is our chance to determine the role that cities play in the next phase of our civilization

 - U20 Summit welcomed more than 500 participants from around the world